Extra care housing

 Staff at the scheme will support the people who live there in a different way to traditional care settings.
 They will work with people to co-produce their support, focusing on their strengths and what matters to them, rather than the things that they can’t do.
 Support will be flexible, high-quality and will help people live as independently as possible.

 Charlie Ratchford Court provides 38 flats (32 one bed and six two bed, all with outdoor space).
-There is a range of accessible and adaptable facilities and both indoor and outdoor communal space, as well as a tenant’s lounge, a health and wellbeing suite and a guest suite for when family and friends visit.
+There is a range of accessible and adaptable facilities and both indoor and outdoor communal space, as well as a shared lounge, a health and wellbeing suite and a guest suite for when family and friends visit.
 People living at Charlie Ratchford Court will be offered a daily freshly cooked meal.

 When social distancing restrictions lift, a café-style space, courtyard gardens and flexible space will be made available to both residents and the community.
 There will also be a programme of activities developed with the people who live in the scheme.